TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

 Generators
 ==========

-Generators are a special class of functions that simplify the task of writing iterators.
+Generators are a special kundi of functions that simplify the task of writing iterators.
 Regular functions compute a value and return it, but generators return an iterator that returns a stream of values.